-- a) The location of Urban Fringe Areas are illustrated on Schedule "A" and their boundaries are defined on Schedule "C" in the Urban Fringe Designation.
-Urban Fringe Areas will accommodate predominately existing residential, commercial, recreational and open space and related uses. - b) Limited growth and development may be accommodated through appropriate infill, in accordance with the policies of Section 8.3.5.2, and development of vacant lands within the Urban Fringe Area, in accordance with the following: - i) the environmental protection and hazard land policies of Section 5.4; and - ii) appropriate sanitary sewage, stormwater management and potable water services will be provided, to the satisfaction of the approval authority having jurisdiction, in accordance with the policies of Section 7.3. - c) Expansions to the Urban Fringe Area are not contemplated within the planning horizon.
-A proposal to expand the boundaries of an Urban Fringe Area will only be considered through a comprehensive review of this Plan.
-A comprehensive review is an Official Plan review which may be initiated at any time by the Town or an Official Plan amendment which is initiated or adopted by the Town in accordance with the policies of Section 8.2.1, and only where it is demonstrated that: - i) there is a need for the amount of land included in the proposed expansion area in the context of the supply of designated and available land to accommodate proposed growth in the Town within the planning horizon; - ii) the expansion is a logical extension of the Urban Fringe Area and is compatible with existing development and avoids strip development land use patterns along roads or watercourses; - iii) appropriate sanitary sewage, stormwater management and potable water services will be provided, to the satisfaction of the approval authority having jurisdiction, in accordance with the policies of Section 7.3; - iv) the land is physically suitable for development, considering any constraints, such as Hazard Lands and Natural Heritage Features; - v) the transportation network can reasonably accommodate the additional volume of traffic and demand for services; - vi) suitable community and public facilities are available, or can be provided to accommodate the expansion area; - vii) the lands do not comprise specialty crop areas;
+- a) Urban Fringe Areas are identified as Secondary Settlement Areas, and the location of Urban Fringe Areas are illustrated on Schedule "A" and their boundaries are defined on Schedule "C" in the Urban Fringe Designation.
+Urban Fringe Areas will accommodate predominately existing residential, commercial, recreational and open space and related uses. - b) Limited growth and development may be accommodated through appropriate infill, in accordance with the policies of Section 8.3.5.2, and development of vacant lands within the Urban Fringe Area, in accordance with the following: - i) the environmental protection and hazard land policies of Section 5.4; and - ii) appropriate sanitary sewage, stormwater management and potable water services will be provided, to the satisfaction of the approval authority having jurisdiction, in accordance with the policies of Section 7.3. - c) Expansions to the Urban Fringe Area are not permitted. - d) Full municipal sanitary sewage, stormwater management and potable water services are the preferred means of servicing within the Urban Fringe Area.
+Development within the Urban Fringe Area will be subject to the policies of this Section and 7.3 of this Plan.
+More specifically, for Urban Fringe Areas serviced by full municipal services, all new development must be fully municipally serviced.